sathvikramakrishnan/coin-flip-smartcontract/README.md

 The contract `test/mocks/LinkToken.sol` is a modified script used in the tutorial by Patrick Collins.

 ## A note on private keys
-This contract is not safe to use with legitimate private keys.\
+This contract is not safe to use with legitimate private keys.
+This contract was tested with private key stored locally in a `.env` file\
-Use only those private keys with no real assets.
+Store in `.env` only those private keys that have no real assets.

 ## Documentation